Table of Contents

 Legend:

-With a clear understanding of the problem and my goals, I grabbed a pen and paper and began sketching ideas.
+With the task flow mapped out, I grabbed a pen and paper and began sketching ideas.

 Comprehensive Ranking System (CRS) Tool